-What iPad models support picture-in-picture mode?
+Which iPad models support picture-in-picture video?

-How to enter picture-in-picture mode on the iPad
+How to enter picture-in-picture mode on iPad

 - Tap the video you're watching.

-Tap the picture-in-picture button in one of the corners of the video window.
+- Tap the picture-in-picture button in one of the corners of the video window.

 How to adjust the picture-in-picture window on the iPad